Maintaining your weight can be quite tricky since so many factors have an impact on your average weight.

 A Word of Encouragement From our Nutritionist

-“The more sustainable and gentle the changes to your lifestyle behaviors are, the more successful you will be in keeping the weight off.
+“The more sustainable and gentle the changes to your lifestyle behaviours are, the more successful you will be in keeping the weight off.
 Make sure to stay alert for a little while longer by monitoring your food intake (in a way you enjoy and find interesting) and step on the scale once in a while to make sure everything is in check.
 Every extra bit of exercise will also help you maintain those amazing results”.

 “Focus on living a life of a healthy person with a high life-expectancy instead of cycling between weight-loss diets.
 Instead of trying to ditch the „bad stuff“, integrate more of what’s good for you instead.
-A healthy long term lifestyle still has room for your favorite foods and cheeky snacks.”
+A healthy long term lifestyle still has room for your favourite foods and cheeky snacks.”

 “Weight management is not just about calories, but also about physical activity and mental health!
-So, always remember to enjoy yourself and prioritize the things that are the most fun and make you feel good!”
+So, always remember to enjoy yourself and prioritise the things that are the most fun and make you feel good!”